 This tour will be covering some of the main British battles fought on the Western Front, most notably the Battle of the Somme and the Battle of Passchendaele.
 This is a six-day tour which will include the live firing of Lee Enfield rifles.

-The cost – including breakfast, lunch, dinner, hotel accommodation, coach, museums and guide, but not drinks – is £1,750 per person.
+The cost – includes breakfast, hotel accommodation, coach, shooting, museums and guide, but not food and drinks – is £1,750 per person.
 Please note that this is the cost of a single occupancy in a single room as we wish to be open with the all-inclusive costs.
 A discount of 10% is available for bookings with two people sharing a room.

 You are accompanied by a tour leader to ensure that your tour runs smoothly.